Keaontay Ingram: Arizona Cardinals

-Ingram was selected by the Arizona Cardinals in the sixth round with the 201st pick of the 2022 NFL Draft.
+Ingram was selected by the Arizona Cardinals in the sixth round with the 201st pick of the 2022 NFL draft.
 He signed on May 19 with the Cardinals on a rookie contract of four years.
 He played his first game for Arizona in the first preseason game against the Cincinnati Bengals.
+In Week 6, Ingram made his NFL debut against the Seattle Seahawks.
+In the following game, against the New Orleans Saints, Ingram scored his first NFL touchdown in the 42–34 victory.
 On November 14, 2022, backup running back Eno Benjamin was released, making Ingram the backup in Arizona alongside former Chiefs running back Darrel Williams at backup.
+As a rookie, he appeared in 12 games.